 On 13 March 2017, excavation work began on the main tunnels moving northwards, towards the state border.
 After approximately 0.8 km, excavation using drilling and blasting was completed and two double-shielded TBM started excavating.

-The "Virginia" TBM completed excavation of the east main tunnel on 30 March 2023, reaching the Brenner Pass.
+The TBM Virginia completed excavation of the east main tunnel on 30 March 2023, reaching the Brenner Pass.

 The southward excavation using drilling and blasting began in April 2017 and was completed for both main tunnels in October 2020.